I first heard of Ántonia on what seemed to me an interminable journey across the great midland plain of North America.

 The story is narrated by an American-born male friend who gains success in New York but reminisces about the unsophisticated girl he has been in love with since childhood.

 If the writing reminds me of any other writer, it's Maxim Gorky in My Childhood, his memoir of growing up in a Russian village.
 This may seem a stretch—early twentieth-century American and communist writers are seldom compared—but there are definite parallels in the hard-scrabble experiences of their subjects.
 Both these writers knew the harshness and cruelty of plain folks, as well as the heart-filling kindnesses of the same.
 And both these writers could evoke people and places so well that they become your own friends and your own homes.
 Their ordinary stories become tremendously moving.

 Also, like Gorky's memoir, Cather's work here is episodic.
 The novel, if that's what it is, consists of five sections stitched together from shorter stories.
 But the character of Antonia, seen from the perspective of Jim Burden the narrator, holds them together—even through the third section from which Ántonia is largely absent.

 Ántonia is the third of a trilogy of novels by Cather about strong women who settle the American prairies—after O Pioneers! and The Song of the Lark—all of which seem to end on bittersweet notes.
 All are acclaimed, though Ántonia is often considered her greatest novel.

-However, much as I appreciate Cather's writing here and elsewhere, I find the last few chapters of My Ántonia somewhat pat and sentimental.
+However, much as I appreciate Cather's writing here and elsewhere, I find the closing chapters of My Ántonia somewhat pat and sentimental.
 Far from the social (and even further from socialist) realism that may be expected in such a clear-eyed acount of a rural working woman's life.